HardlyDifficult/Tutorials/Chapter3.md

 Note that at the moment fly guys will walk right off the screen.
 This will be addressed soon.

 <hr></details>
-<details><summary>Why use timeBeforeFirstWander instead of going right into the while loop?</summary>
+<details open><summary>Why use timeBeforeFirstWander instead of going right into the while loop?</summary>

 When the fly guy first spawns in the bottom left of the world, we always want those enemies to walk to the right.
 It would look strange for the enemies to go left and promptly hit the side of the screen before turning around.